-Models with a N in the 13th position of the model number are dedicated that are Low NOx units designed for California installations.
+Models with an N in the fifth position of the model number are dedicated Low NOx units designed for California installations.
 These models meet the California maximum oxides of nitrogen (NOx) emissions requirements of 40 nanograms/joule or less as shipped from the factory and must be installed in California Air Quality Management Districts or any other regions in North America where a Low NOx rule exists.